CodyHelbling/notes/AWS/IAM.md

     creation)
  * Alwys set up MFA and a password rotation policy

+ ### What are some benifits of using Roles?
+ - They allow you to not use Access Key ID's and Secret Access Keys
+ - They are preferred from a security perspective
+ - Roles are controlled by policies
+ - You can change a policy on a role and it will take immediate affect
+ - You can attach and detach roles to running EC2 instances without having to stop or terminate these instances

  ## Quiz

 * Which of the following are features of IAM?